OURadar/RadarKit/README.md

 ## Basic Usage for a Radar Host

-1. Initialize a _radar_ object (although RadarKit is not an objective implementation but it is easier to think this way).
+1. Initialize an `RKRadar` object (although RadarKit is not an objective implementation but it is easier to think this way).
 Supply the necessary _tranceiver_ routines and _pedestal_ routines.
 The _health relay_ is omitted here for simplicity.

     ```c
     #include <RadarKit.h>